adm1nKirill/Animals_2/googletest-master/googletest/docs/primer.md

 ```

 googletest groups the test results by test suites, so logically related tests
-should be in the same test suite; in other words, the first argument to their
+should be in the same test suite; in OTHER words, the first argument to their
 `TEST()` should be the same.
 In the above example, we have two tests,
 `HandlesZeroInput` and `HandlesPositiveInput`, that belong to the same test
 suite `FactorialTest`.